SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Get_a_certificate_proxy.md

     kx509; voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Production'

 You should now be able to submit production jobs.
+-->

-### Getting the production proxy (the new method)
+### Getting the production proxy

-A much easier alternative to getting production-role access is to use the production proxy certificate that is pushed to the gpvm several times a day, courtesy of the SCD.
+A much easier alternative to getting production-role access is to use the production proxy certificate that is pushed every 4 hours to the gpvm by the Managed Proxy Service, courtesy of the CSAID.
-As with the old-school method, the certificate is only accessible from the sbndpro account.
+The certificate is only accessible from the sbndpro account.

 Here is some fine print, sent from Kevin Retzke when this method was setup on the sbndgpvms: